thiagogualberto/gofinances-api/README.md

 # Install the dependencies
 $ yarn

-# Create a database in 'postgres' with the name of 'gofinances';
+# Create a database in 'postgres' with the name of 'gofinances'

 # Run the migrations
 $ yarn typeorm migration:run